-Backups are there to help get you going again no matter what – whether it’s a lost or stolen laptop, phone left in a taxi, tablet computer dropped into Sydney Harbour (it happens!), fire, flood or plain-and-simple user error.
+Backups are there to help get you going again no matter what – whether it’s a lost or stolen laptop, the phone left in a taxi, tablet computer dropped into Sydney Harbour (it happens!), fire, flood, or plain-and-simple user error.

 Remember: the only backup you will regret is the one you didn’t make.